calebvlee/Athena-Internal-Opener/README.md

 **5) Configure Chrome**
 * Restart Chrome or refresh your Beacon Athena tab so OrangeMonkey detects the script.
+* Go to chrome://extensions/ and enable Developer Mode

 **6) Allow pop‑ups for Beacon Athena**
 * Open Beacon Athena (beacon.shopify.io) in a tab.